DistinctiveDevelopment/DD-PERSISTENTFLASHLIGHT/README.md

 4. **Optional** Configure the config
 5. Start the resource or reboot the server

+## CONFIG]
+taserflashlight: true/false (enable or disable the flashlight on the taser, use lowercase) The other variables are from the Fivem native [DrawSpotlight](https://docs.fivem.net/natives/?_0xD0F64B265C8C8B33) (except pos and dir) and can be set in the config to change the flashlight to your own preference.
+Variables are set to INT in the code, so use whole numbers in the config, decimals won't work.

 ## Source Code
 The source code is included inside the "source" folder